tl-kuno/amazonScraper/README.md

 <h2> Amazon Web Scraper </h2>

 <p> This project employs the BeautifulSoup package to scrape product information from Amazon web sites.
-  Example code to call this service is show below </p>
+  Example code to call this service is shown below </p>

 <hr>